Modelling simple stellar populations in the near-ultraviolet to near-infrared with the X-shooter Spectral Library (XSL): Model calculation

 To test the local and global interpolator, we have created an interpolated spectrum for each star in XSL DR3 data set (excluding cool giants, which are incorporated into the models separately), in such a way that the original XSL star is excluded from the data set that we use to build the interpolator.
 We calculate the median residual $R_\mathrm{S}$ between the original $S_\mathrm{or}$ and the interpolated spectrum $S_\mathrm{int}$:

 The main telluric bands, as well as the XSL dichroic areas (shown in Table~\ref{tab:dichroic_bands}) are masked out when calculating $R_\mathrm{S}$.
 The median residuals $R_\mathrm{S}$ for the XSL stars used in stellar population modelling though the usage of the global and local interpolators are shown in Fig.~\ref{fig:Rs_interpol} as a function of positions in the HR diagram for the full wavelength range, and for the X-shooter UVB, VIS, and NIR arms separately.
+Figure \ref{fig:fourlines_HRD} shows a similar plot for the median residuals around four spectral line indices (CaHK, H$\beta$, CaT and CO1.6).
 We note however that we only discuss the incorporation of the very cool giant stars to the models in Sect. \ref{Sect:coolevolvedstars}; therefore the very cool giants are missing from Fig.~\ref{fig:Rs_interpol}.